Tuinity/Tuinity/README.md

 #### Building

-Requirements:
-- You need `git` installed, with a configured user name and email.
-   On windows you need to run from git bash.
-- You need `maven` installed
-- You need a `jdk` 11+ installed (and a `jre` 11 to run)
-- Anything else that `paper` requires to build

-Use the command `./tuinity patch` then `./tuinity build` to build the api and server.
+Use the command `./tuinity build` to build the api and server.
 Compiled jars will be placed under `Tuinity-API/target` and `Tuinity-Server/target`.

 To get a paperclip jar, run `./tuinity jar`.